- Cortisol is not your enemy — but when it stays elevated around the clock, it quietly degrades sleep, memory, immunity, mood, and metabolic health.

 Scent of Nirvana — Oudh, Patchouli & Cedarwood

-Scent of Nirvana is Caftari's stress-relief formula — three notes chosen specifically for their documented effects on HPA axis activity, cortisol regulation, and parasympathetic activation.
+One of these combinations is Scent of Nirvana.
+It is Caftari's stress-relief formula, three notes chosen specifically for their documented effects on HPA axis activity, cortisol regulation, and parasympathetic activation.
 Neuroscientist-verified.
 Available as a candle and a rollerball perfume oil for on-body use.

 Shop Scent of NirvanaBuilding a Cortisol Reset Into Your Day